jhannemann/bowling/instructions/BowlingGame.md

 we can now create more copies of the head pin.
 Right-click on the head pin in the Scene pane.
 Then,
-paste the pin nine times,
-creating pins named "Pin (1)" through "Pin (9)".
+copy and paste the pin nine times, creating pins named "Pin (1)" through "Pin (9)".
 Set the following positions: